mikaelene/eneel/README.md

     python setup.py install

+### Dependencies
+- With Oracle you need Oracles CLI client SQLplus
+- With SQL server you need CLI tool BCP

 ## Configuration
 After installation an example [connections.yml](example_connections.yml) file will be in your home directory (~/.eneel).
 That's where you configure your connection info to your sources and targets.